-NOTE: If the positive cable is also disconnected, connect the positive (red) cable and the red wire to the positive terminal on the battery first, then connect the negative (black) cable and white/white wire to the negative terminal on the battery (red wire and white/white wire are only on some units).
+NOTE: If the positive cable is also disconnected, connect the positive (red) cable to the positive battery terminal first, then the negative (black) cable and green/white wire to the negative battery terminal.
 Slip insulator boot over the positive terminal.